hamlet-io/architectural-decision-log/adr/0005-convention-based-logging-classes.md

 Chosen option:  _"Use Logging Codes Followig a Numerical Convention"_ with _"Per-Component Code Range"_

-It was deemed easier to implement and there seemed little benefit and greater complexity to implementing an inherritance-based approach.
+It was deemed easier to implement and there seemed little benefit and greater complexity to implementing an inheritance-based approach.

 A code range allows each component to implement the definitions in the way that most makes sense to it.